Skip to navigation Skip to content

 • photos are stored on the Secure Digital (SD) card for a maximum of 7 days.
 Delete all photos off the SD card 7 days after the appointment date

-See Resources for a link to Services Australia Standard Operating Procedures (SOP).
+See the Resources page for a link to Services Australia Standard Operating Procedures (SOP).